 - The Reproductive Health Program (RHP) is currently limiting in-person services to those experiencing symptoms of sexually transmitted infections (STI) or exposure to syphilis.
 Anyone who is experiencing STI symptoms or has been exposed to syphilis should contact their local Parish Health Unit (PHU) for same-day testing and treatment.
 Each health unit is contacting patients to reschedule all previously scheduled appointments.
 Established patients should expect a phone call from their provider’s office.
 The Reproductive Health team is working to expand telehealth* capabilities at PHUs in order to provide more services to both existing and new patients.
 RHP continues to accept all patients regardless of insurance or ability to pay.

-*Telehealth refers to providing healthcare services to patients using the phone, video chat, or other technology.
+*Telehealth services means visiting with your doctor by phone, video chat, or other technology.